hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 This idea of dynamically intersecting domains is very important to hydrus.
 Each service stands on its own, and the 'my tags' domain is not linked to 'my files'.
 It does not care where its tagged files are.
 When you delete a file, no tags are changed.
 But when you delete a file, the 'file domain' circle will shrink, and that may change the search results in the intersection.

-With _multiple local file services_, you can create new file lists beyond 'my files', letting you make different red circles.
+With _multiple local file domains_, you can create new file lists beyond 'my files', letting you make different red circles.
 You can move and copy files between your local file domains to make new sub-collections and search them separately for a very effective filter.

 You can add and remove them under _services->manage services_: